Understanding the Echolight REMS Fragility Score: A Simple Guide

 Traditionally, doctors have used methods like DXA (Dual-energy X-ray Absorptiometry) to measure bone density, and it is considered the gold standard mostly because it was first on the scene.
 The problem is, this methods don’t always tell the whole story about bone health, in fact, it almost NEVER tells the whole story as indicated by the fact that most fractures occur in people who are not considered osteoporotic by DEXA.

-One of the big benefits of the Echolight over the DEXA, and arguably the biggest reason why Echolight will one day win the title as the gold standard, is the propietary “Fragility score” delivered by the Echolight REMS.
+One of the big benefits of the Echolight REMS over the DEXA, and arguably the biggest reason why Echolight will one day win the title as the gold standard, is the proprietary “Fragility score” delivered by the Echolight REMS.

 First let’s talk about what Echolight is and how it works…